wwwted/ndb-cluster-workshop/labs/Lab_5_bench.md

 	Number of clients running queries: 6
 	Average number of queries per client: 100
 ```
-During benchmark, look at memoryusage until this stop growing
+During benchmark, look at memoryusage until this stop growing:
 ```
 mysql> select node_id, memory_type, (used/total)*100 as "Used Memory %" from ndbinfo.memoryusage;
 ```
-Also look at what cluster is doing
+Also look at what cluster is doing:
 ```
 select * from cluster_operations; SELECT * from cluster_transactions;
 ```